Structured rules, faster AI coding.

 - Kept schema and validation close to domain boundaries for safer evolution.

-- Optimized for maintainability and low operational complexity.
+- Optimized for maintainability and low operational complexity — one person had to run the whole stack.

 Outcomes